lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 ### Enter a basecase question and hypothesis in the Text section.
-In the Question box,  briefly describe what your team wants to learn from this experiment.
+In the Question box, add a basecase question about no new decisions in addition to the team need question that the team wrote last session..
 In the Hypothesis box, briefly describe what you expect to happen over the next two years if the team continues with business as usual.

  + The last think to do is log out of the SIM UI!